Axnjr/SEM7/NaturalLanguageProcessing.md

 The performance of the Naive Bayes classifier is evaluated using metrics like accuracy, precision, recall, and F1-score on a separate test set.

 The Naive Bayes approach is popular due to its simplicity and effectiveness, especially when there is a large amount of annotated training data available

+# 3. Named Entity Recognition (NER):
+is a crucial task in Natural Language Processing (NLP) that involves identifying and classifying key elements in text into predefined categories.
+These categories typically include names of people, organizations, locations, dates, quantities, monetary values, and more.
+NER helps in extracting meaningful information from unstructured text, making it easier to analyze and understand large volumes of data.

+## Applications:
+It is widely used in various fields such as information retrieval, question answering, machine translation, and text summarization.

+## Techniques:
+Modern NER systems often use machine learning models, including deep learning techniques like transformers, to achieve high accuracy.

+## Challenges:
+NER must handle ambiguities and variations in language, such as different spellings, abbreviations, and context-dependent meanings.

+## Example:
+In the sentence `“Apple Inc. is looking at buying U.K. startup for $1 billion,”` NER would identify:
+Apple Inc. as an Organization
+U.K. as a Location
+$1 billion as a Monetary Value
+NER is a foundational tool in NLP that enhances the ability to process and understand human language by focusing on the most relevant parts of the text.